Adele Vokolek, deputy clerk, is retiring from the Jefferson County District Clerk's Office after 15 years.

 "There has been a lot of progress," she said.
 "It really made the job a lot easier."

 Nonetheless, Vokolek is always busy.
 She answers phone calls, enters computer data, accepts court documents and helps out confused jurors (or attorneys).
-Vokolek is also available to assist users on the public access terminals and complete a myriad of other tasks.
+Vokolek is also available to assist users on the public access terminals.

 She said her working style may be "a little bossy, but never stern," to which her co-workers laughed in agreement.